eraelen/sunapee/README.md

 * Database tables were created using sql/userinfo.sql.
 * Our composing tweet and follow/unfollow user functionalities are still in AJAX.
 * Our chat functionality uses Websockets and could count as our new feature.
-* We also have changing background which is also a new feature.
 * Note that our "trending hashtags" is a simple fetch of saved hashtags in the database.

 ## Our Working Features